WarcraftPriests/bookofshadows/docs/guides/ui/ui.md

 ## [Unhalted Unit Frames](https://github.com/DaleHuntGB/UnhaltedUnitFrames)

 :::note
 I have Unhalted Unit Frames anchored to the Cooldown Manager itself.
 This means you need to have the Cooldown Manager enabled (`Options` -> `Gameplay Enhancements` -> `Enable Cooldown Manager`) in order for the frames to show up.
 Enable this before you import the UUF profile.
+If you only want to see the CDM in combat you might need to un-anchor this to the CDM.
 :::

 Type in `/uuf` -> `Profiles` -> Paste in below string -> `Import Profile`